lcorbasson/pdo-for-wordpress/trunk/readme.txt

 *	this plugin requires PHP 5.0 + as it uses PDO.
 There is no workaround.
 *	the database schema cannot be upgraded through the WP automatic systems.
 *	some plugins will not install as they use the WP upgrade functions to build/upgrade their databases
-*	some plugins will not install/work as they do use native mysql calls rather than the WP abstraction layer
+*	some plugins will not install/work as they do use native mysql calls rather than the WP abstraction layer.
+This is contrary to WordPress API guidelines.

 == To Do ==
 * 	parameterise the database location to allow people to change the name and the location of the database
 *	write a routine to allow upgrades/changes to the database schema.
 This is not easy as sqlite does not support the alter syntax to the same extent that mysql does.
-[We could just fudge this and leave old columns in the table]
-*	examine and consider replacing some of the clunky code in the sqlite engine to use user defined functions in some cases (e.g. dates and if).
+[We could just fudge this and leave old columns in the table]*	examine and consider replacing some of the clunky code in the sqlite engine to use user defined functions in some cases (e.g. dates and if).
 *	remove some of the clunky debug code
 *	consider adding collation support.
 *	remove inefficiency of object recreation at the end of the post-processing. it should be easier to keep the pdo resultset as an array of objects to start with.
 *	consider using WP's own error handling class
 *	consider revising the prepare->execute syntax to a pure query type syntax for certain types of query
-*	separate some of the sqlite type functionality out of PDOEngine.php.
 *	consider altering the directory structure so that the majority of files can sit under the plugins directory and use the auto-updater.
 *	or write an updater plugin (is that possible if they come from different sources?)